krataip/Rattanakorn.pmtk/feature.md

 		$ git push origin --delete my-feature-branch

-## Shortcuts using aliases

-There are some steps in there that we should just be doing all the time.
-What about making a single command alias that will cycle through all these commands just so we know things are always in good shape?
-Yup, we can do that.

 ### In Bash

 Using Git and Bash is like using a zipper and pants.
 They just go together.
 Creating a Bash alias is extremely simple.
 From your Terminal, enter